5 Effective Ways to Soothe Sunburns at Home

 Some of the best remedies might be hiding in your pantry.

 Sunburns may be uncomfortable and irritating, but luckily, treating them doesn’t have to be complicated.
-Here are a few ways to treat sunburns from home:
+Here are several ways to treat sunburns at home:

 1. Hello, hydration